YiannisChen/Artificial-Intelligence-Basics/README.md

 - **Digit Recognition**: Neural networks (including LeNet and a two-layer NN) on MNIST
 - **SVM**: Support Vector Machines for classification tasks
 - **Clustering**: K-means and DBSCAN clustering on toy datasets

-Each folder has code, some results, and a few fun visualizations.
-Tweak the code, run some experiments, and see what happens!